th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 to `~/.profile` and relogin.

-FFmpeg is configured to be compiled with `-O3`.
-For OpenCV optimization level is not `-O3`, see/modify `ANDROID_COMPILER_FLAGS_RELEASE` at `build/cmake/android.toolchain.cmake` inside your NDK directory.

-Now edit `NDK_PATH` inside `build.sh` and run this script to build FFmpeg 4.1 and OpenCV 4.0.1 for x86 and armeabi-v7a.
+Now edit `NDK_PATH` inside `build.sh` and run this script to build FFmpeg 4.2.1 and OpenCV 4.1.1 for x86 and armeabi-v7a.
 Sources are downloaded automatically.

 ## Running the sample application